Health Savings Account (HSA)

 - You are covered by another health plan that is not a Qualified High Deductible Health Plan.

-- You are enrolled in the standard Health Care Flexible Spending Account (HCFSA) or are covered by a spouse’s HCFSA.
-For those currently enrolled in a HCFSA with a grace period, like the one offered to State employees, you may enroll in and start contributions to the HSA effective January 1, 2013 if there is a zero balance in your HCFSA account as of December 31, 2012.
-If there is a balance in your HCFSA, you may enroll in Plan C effective January 1, 2013, but no contributions will be made to your HSA until the 1st of the month following the completion of the plan’s FSA grace period.
+- You are enrolled in the standard Health Care Flexible Spending Account (HCFSA).
+For those currently enrolled in a HCFSA with a grace period, like the one offered to State employees, you may enroll in and start contributions to the HSA effective January 1, 2015 if there is a zero balance in your HCFSA account as of December 31, 2014.
+If there is a balance in your HCFSA, you may enroll in Plan C effective January 1, 2015, but no contributions will be made to your HSA until the 1st of the month following the completion of the plan’s FSA grace period.

 - You are covered by TRICARE and TRICARE for Life.

-- You are covered by Veterans Administration (VA) benefits and have used the VA medical services within the three-month period immediately preceding your enrollment in Plan C.
+- You are covered by Veterans Administration (VA) benefits and have used the VA medical services within the three-month period immediately preceding your enrollment in Plan C (excluding check- ups and immunizations).